Skip navigation

 Earn Your Doctor of Strategic Communication

 Are you ready to make an immediate impact on how communication is understood and practiced in the world today?
 The Doctor of Strategic Communication is a highly marketable degree designed to meet the demand for exceptional professionals in high-level communication positions within the government, business, nonprofit, religious, and higher education sectors.
-You will learn strategic messaging tools and theories that will help guide you in real-world applications across various disciplines.
-You will also develop the tools necessary to handle crisis communication situations and learn how to apply communication solutions in a new media context.
+You can learn strategic messaging tools and theories that can help guide you in real-world applications across various disciplines.
+You can also develop the tools necessary to handle crisis communication situations and learn how to apply communication solutions in a new media context.

 Online w/ Residency